yiisoft/db/docs/en/query/join.md

 - `type`: join type, e.g., `INNER JOIN`, `LEFT JOIN`.
 - `table`: the name of the table to be joined.
 - `on`: optional, the join condition, i.e., the `ON` fragment.
 Please refer to `Yiisoft\Db\Query\Query::where()` for details about specifying a condition.
-**Note**: that the array syntax does not work for specifying a column based condition, e.g. `['user.id' => 'comment.userId']` will result in a condition where the user id must be equal to the string `comment.userId`.
+**Note**: that the array syntax doesn't work for specifying a column based condition, for example `['user.id' => 'comment.userId']` will result in a condition where the user id must be equal to the string `comment.userId`.
 You should use the string syntax instead and specify the condition as `user.id = comment.userId`.
 - `params`: optional, the parameters to be bound to the join condition.

 You can use the following shortcut methods to specify `INNER JOIN`, `LEFT JOIN` and `RIGHT JOIN`, respectively.